-David’s experience with USA practice enables him to advise clients about substantive and procedural differences between European and U.S. patent practice, and prosecute applications with a view to coordinating protection in Europe and the USA.
-He is experienced with corresponding global patent filings, and has participated in oral proceedings at the United States Patent Trials and Appeals Board, attended Opposition proceedings at the European Patent Office and assisted Invalidation Trial proceedings in Japan.
+David’s experience with US practice enables him to advise clients about substantive and procedural differences between European and US patent practice, and prosecute applications with a view to coordinating protection in Europe and the USA.
+He is experienced with corresponding global patent filings, and has participated in oral proceedings at the United States Patent Trials and Appeals Board, attended opposition proceedings at the European Patent Office and assisted invalidation trial proceedings in Japan.

 David joined J A Kemp as an associate in 2018.

 University College, London, Bachelor’s degree in Medical Microbiology; University of Oxford, DPhil in Biochemistry